dd32/td-gh-ex/readme.txt

 ----------------------------------------------------
 == Changelog ==

+Version 2.3.8
+ * Removed woocommerce template and files
+ * Fixed woocommerce pages by using hook and filter

 Version 2.3.7
  * Fixed woo-commerce archive page and its single page
  * Fixed shop page in 3 columns and 12 products